timothyb0912/blog/_posts/2022-11-30-Time-Budgets.md

 we almost always want to do more than we have time for, and this mismatch is growing as we age.
-As such, it behooves us to carefully budget our time, so we can invest our time in what we care for, and so we can be prepared for the consequences of the investments we did NOT make.
+As such, it behooves us to carefully budget our time, so we can invest our time in what we care for.
+Additionally, we can better prepare for the consequences of the investments we chose to eschew.

 ## Drawing activities